Find a specialist driving instructor

 Motability Funded Driving Lessons

-Misleading information is currently giving the impression that 40 hours free driving lessons are available for all disabled people; this funded driving tuition is unfortunately only available for Motability customers.
+Misleading information is currently giving the impression that 40 hours free driving lessons are available for all disabled people; this funded driving tuition is unfortunately only available for Motability customers who have ordered or already got a car through the Motability scheme.

 You may qualify for funding for driving lessons if you claim the Enhanced Mobility Component of Personal Independence Payment (PIP) and are also in receipt of a means tested benefit.
-You’ll need to apply to lease a car through the Motability scheme first, and then apply for a grant to fund up to 40 hours of driving lessons; to get a car through the Motability scheme you will need to use the your PIP Mobility award to pay the lease.
+You’ll need to apply to lease a car through the Motability scheme first, and then apply for a grant to fund up to 40 hours of driving lessons; to get a car through the Motability scheme you will need to use the your PIP Mobility award (currently £75.75 per week) which will be transferred to Motability to pay the lease.

 For full details go to: https://www.motabilityfoundation.org.uk/charitable-grants/access-to-mobility-grants/driving-lessons/